iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > Same as others have said, works fine, installed fine, just wish there was an on /off button for scanning.
 I can't turn my Bluetooth off because I wear a smartwatch, and I don't need the app when I'm not leaving my house or going anywhere that I will not be in contact with other people.
 It is a bit of a hindrance having to go in and out of settings all of the time to enable the app permissions, please just add a button to this app.<br> :date: __2020-05-23 00:18:05__

-> Won't know if it works till it's needed.
-Hopefully never.
-Always has a 1 superimposed on the icon, but nothing apparent when I open the app.<br> :date: __2020-05-15 20:40:40__

 #### 3-star reviews